CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-2-Hands-on-Lab/Module2.md

 # Exercise 2: Securing VMs with Azure Security Baselines

+## Overview:
+In this exercise, you will strengthen the security posture of your Azure Virtual Machines by applying security baseline recommendations provided by Microsoft Defender for Cloud.
+You will review key recommendations, implement Just-In-Time (JIT) access controls, and ensure compliance with security benchmarks such as the Azure Security Benchmark.
+You will also enable Defender for Servers to enhance threat protection and endpoint monitoring for your VMs.

+## Estimated Duration: 60 Minutes

+## Lab Objectives:

+By the end of this lab, you will be able to:

+- Task 1: Accessing Microsoft Defender for Cloud
+- Task 2: Viewing Security Recommendations for VMs
+- Task 3: Applying Security Baseline Recommendations
+- Task 4: Enabling Just-In-Time (JIT) VM Access
+- Task 5: Auditing VM Compliance with Security Baselines
+- Task 6: Enabling Defender for Servers Plan

 ### Task 1: Accessing Microsoft Defender for Cloud

 In this task, you will navigate to **Microsoft Defender for Cloud** to begin applying security baselines to your Azure Virtual Machines (VMs).